AndelaDujmov/DishesOfTheWorld/README.md

 ## API Endpoint

-You can access the API endpoint for getting all meals at:
+To access the API endpoint for getting all meals at:

   ```bash
 http://127.0.0.1:8000/api/meals?lang=hr